Chapter 3 – Relationship to Clients – annotated

 Commentary

-[1] The guidelines following commentary [3] to rule 3.4-20 regarding lawyer transfers between firms provide valuable guidance for the protection of confidential information in the rare cases in which, having regard to all of the relevant circumstances, it is appropriate for the lawyer’s partner or associate to act against the former client.
+[1] The guidelines following commentary [3] to Code rule 3.4-20 (Law firm disqualification) regarding lawyer transfers between law firms provide valuable guidance for the protection of confidential information in the rare cases in which, having regard to all of the relevant circumstances, it is appropriate for another lawyer in the law firm to act against the former client.

 Short-term summary legal services